 Figure 1.
 Distribution of number of “cracks” (i.e. features) for microCT (a) and hr-CBCT (b).
 Hr-CBCT shows bigger separation of distribution between cracked teeth (red) and healthy teeth (gray).

-The distribution of crack sizes for cracked vs. healthy teeth are more separable in hr-CBCT dataset than in micro-CT dataset
+The distribution of crack sizes for cracked vs. healthy teeth are more separable in the hr-CBCT dataset than in the micro-CT dataset

-To further visualize the distribution of crack sizes in each tooth, we plotted distribution of crack sizes for both microCT and hr-CBCT datasets (Fig. 2).
-Since the largest crack size is normally in the hundreds and the smaller crack sizes are in the single or double digits, logarithmic scale of data provides better visual separation across this wide range of scales (Fig. 2 bottom).
-As a result, we will use logarithmic scale of data for further analysis.
-In addition, we compared the largest “crack” in each dataset since the larger the “crack”, the more likely it resembles a real crack other than noise or artifact.
+To further visualize the distribution of crack sizes in each tooth, we plotted the distribution of crack sizes for both microCT and hr-CBCT datasets (Fig. 2).
+Since the largest crack size is normally in the hundreds and the smaller crack sizes are in the single or double digits, a logarithmic scale of data provides better visual separation across this wide range of scales (Fig. 2 bottom).
+As a result, we will use a logarithmic scale of data for further analysis.
+In addition, we compared the largest “crack” in each dataset since the larger the “crack”, the more likely it resembles a real crack than noise or artifacts.
 For microCT, the range of the largest “crack” in cracked teeth (range from 125 to 1336 voxels) is a little broader than that of control teeth (range from 149 to 1210 voxels), suggesting a higher variability in cracked teeth samples.
-For hr-CBCT, a more distinct difference is seen -- the range of the largest “crack” in cracked teeth (range from 10403 to 1151856) is much right-shifted than healthy teeth (range from 14 to 66927).
+For hr-CBCT, a more distinct difference is seen -- the range of the largest “crack” in cracked teeth (range from 10403 to 1151856) is more right-shifted than healthy teeth (range from 14 to 66927).
 This shows that hr-CBCT is more likely to identify larger “cracks” (even in healthy teeth) but also better at identifying real cracks.
 This can also be seen in the separation of the first feature of two teeth conditions (Fig. 2 bottom).